rajatimalsina18/planary-support/PRIVACY_POLICY.md

 - Routine schedules and intervals
 - Challenge templates
 - Challenge start dates, durations, and progress
+- Timer state and timer preferences
 - Local reminder preferences
 - Streaks and progress insights
 - App settings and display preferences

-This information is stored on your device and is used only to provide the App’s planning, routine, challenge, scheduling, reminder, and insight features.
+This information is stored on your device and is used only to provide the App’s planning, routine, challenge, scheduling, reminder, timer, and insight features.

 We do not receive this information.

+## Health, Fitness, and Challenge Entries

+Planary may allow you to create or track routines and challenges that relate to personal goals, habits, fitness, hydration, sleep, reading, focus, or similar activities.

+Any such information you enter is stored locally on your device.
+Planary does not collect, transmit, analyze, sell, or share this information.

+Planary is not a medical app and does not provide medical advice, diagnosis, treatment, or professional health recommendations.

 ## Information We Collect Through The App

 We do **not** collect personal data through the App.

-Planary does not transmit your tasks, routines, schedules, challenge progress, notes, reminders, or insight data to us or to a Planary server.
+Planary does not transmit your tasks, routines, schedules, challenge progress, notes, reminders, timer activity, or insight data to us or to a Planary server.

 ## Optional Support Emails